 Successfully selecting and purchasing jewellery entails having some understanding of the qualities and characteristics of the precious gems, stones or metals used in jewellery designs.

-Products such as diamond wedding and engagement rings are important pieces of jewellery that you will wear over your lifetime, symbolising the promise you and your partner make to each other for life.
+Products such as wedding and engagement rings are important pieces of jewellery that you will wear over your lifetime, symbolising the promise you and your partner make to each other for life.
 Other pieces such as opal jewellery and precious gems may serve as investments and need special care to retain their value.

 Allgem can help you select the best Australian opals, pearls or other jewellery and advise on long-term care for your investment.
 Here are a few frequently asked questions from our customers.

 We sell the best collection of quality gold jewellery in Perth, Australian opals and opal jewellery, Australian, South Sea and Tahitian Pearls, precious gems, diamond engagement and wedding rings as well as men’s and women’s gold rings, and more.
 Please see our online catalogue for more detail.
 We also offer a range of services including jewellery repairs and restoration of precious gems and settings, valuations, and custom design and manufacture.
 Visit our services page to find out more or contact us with your enquiry.

 Do you Buy Second-hand Jewellery or Loose Gems?

 We do not buy second-hand jewellery as we do not possess a second-hand licence.

 We do not purchase loose cut/faceted stones from the public.

 We do not buy gold or silver scraps from the public.

 We can purchase gold nuggets and rough opal from respected miners.